-Dropbox has encountered about three major cases of security issues in the past year, with the most recent case of login username and passwords getting stolen from other sites and accounts accessed.
+Dropbox has encountered about three major cases of security issues in the past year, with the most recent case of login usernames and passwords getting stolen from other sites and accounts accessed.
 Therefore, in reaction to the most recent incident, Dropbox assured the users that it would bring “two-factor authentication.”
 That implies you require two proofs of identification, such as your user security password and a code sent to your cellphone, to gain accessibility to your account.
 The security code is sent to phones via text message, or generated by making use of a mobile app.
 Dropbox first revealed the new feature to its users in forums, asking them to report and submit their experiences so far.
-The process is optional and depends upon the user but advised by Dropbox, adds an extra layer of security to user accounts by requesting users to submit a six-digit security code in addition to their security passwords whenever they sign in to their account, phone or tablet or link a new computer.
+The process is optional and depends upon the user but as advised by Dropbox, adds an extra layer of security to user accounts by requesting users to submit a six-digit security code in addition to their security passwords whenever they sign in to their account, phone or tablet or link a new computer.

 By doing these steps, anybody attempting to get into your Dropbox account would therefore not only need to have your account’s username and password, but also your cellphone, or at least have the code that is generated to complete the process.
-Dropbox has not updated the users yet about the feature, and it seems that an update is not needed to enable the two step verification function at all.
+Dropbox has not updated the users yet about the feature, and it seems that an update is not needed to enable the two-step verification function at all.